Codes Dictionary

 hwlan (+) land underlying dwellings

-hwbus (+) national business and other non-financial assets
+hwbus (+) household business and other non-financial assets

 hwagr (+) agricultural land